IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 at a Location may have specific attributes including contact person, hours of operation, etc.

+### 1.4.1 IHE Terminology

-The IHE Profiles, including mCSD, express use cases with `Actors`, `Transactions`, `Resources`, and `Options` to create a set of interoperability constraints. `Actors` are the participants in the workflow. `Transactions` are the interactions between `Actors`. `Resources` mean FHIR resources (for FHIR-centered Profiles). `Options` in mCSD may exist for `Actors` which are additional `Transactions` that may or may not be chosen for the use case.
+The IHE Profiles, including mCSD, use a specific [terminology](https://profiles.ihe.net/GeneralIntro/ch-3.html) to express use cases: `Actors`, `Transactions`, `Resources`, and `Options`.
+This terminology creates a set of interoperability constraints. `Actors` are the information systems or components of information systems in the workflow. `Transactions` are the exchanges between `Actors`. `Resources` mean FHIR resources (for FHIR-centered Profiles). `Options` in mCSD may exist for `Actors` which are additional `Transactions` that may or may not be chosen for the use case.

 # 2 Key Use Cases